michael-klein/alterisk/README.md

 ## Okay, but how does it look?

-Here's a simple, contrived example of an async generator component on top of preact+htm:
+The following is a simple, contrived example of an async generator component on top of preact+htm.
+As you can see, alter* lends itself for modelling multi step components that may even include async steps (no suspense needed):

 [run on stackblitz](https://stackblitz.com/edit/fake-signup-form)
 ```javascript
 import {
   createPreactComponent,